Gymkata: Production

 The film is based on the 1957 novel The Terrible Game by Dan Tyler Moore, adapted for the screen by Charles Robert Carner (of Blind Fury fame), and shot in Yugoslavia.
 Producer Jack H. Harris first acquired the rights for Universal-International to develop it as a potential vehicle for Rock Hudson.
 The rights were then acquired by Fred Weintraub.

 Casting

-Filipino actress Tetchie Agbayani was cast as the love interest to Kurt Thomas' character after she finished her scenes for the film The Emerald Forest, where she played a Brazilian tribal member.
+Filipino actress Tetchie Agbayani was cast as Princess Rubali, the love interest to Kurt Thomas' character Jonathan Cabot after she finished her scenes for the film The Emerald Forest, where she played Brazilian tribal member Caya.
 Having moved to the United States in 1982, she had originally intended to retire as an actress and "be a normal person" prior to receiving the two roles.
 She would later return to the Philippines in 1987 to resume her film career in her home country.
-Christopher Atkins was initially considered for the role of Jonathan Cabot.
+Christopher Atkins was initially considered for the role of Jonathan.